 - 4. Each of the multiple-choice questions must be given in a very particular form, with exactly the eight components described below.
-Each must start in the first column of a new line.
-Comments may be placed as desired.\ Each question appears as follows: - a) The TEX command \setup with argument #1 containing the question number and #2 the correct answer: \setup{27}{2}.
-The initial \ must be placed in column 1. - b) The question, enclosed in braces.
+Each must start in the first column of a new line[†].
+Comments may be placed as desired.
+Blank lines are ignored.(???)
+Each question appears as follows: - a) The TEX command \setup with argument #1 containing the question number and #2 the correct answer: \setup{27}{2}.
+The initial \ must be placed in column 1. - b) The question, enclosed in braces, with the opening brace in column 1.
 If the question takes more than one line, it is recommended that following lines in the source code be indented for clarity.
 The final brace should be followed by a % and a newline. - c) Five answers, enclosed in braces, with the opening brace in column 1.
-An argument's closing } must be followed by a newline. - d) A TEX command of the form \xxxquest, possibly followed by arguments, with the initial \ in column 1. - e) It is essential that the setup have exactly 8 arguments, and that there be no intermediate spaces or other material (even commented out material) between them.
+An argument's closing } must be followed by a newline. - d) A TeX command of the form \xxxquest, possibly followed by arguments, with the initial \ in column 1. - e) It is essential that the setup have exactly 8 arguments, and that there be no intermediate (uncommented) spaces or other material between them.
 The meanings of the arguments are given in the next question.
-The choices of \xxxquest are given in the question after that.

-Well, certainly not the second and third.
-But the answers should start with a { in column 1.
-What the true restrictions are needs to be clarified.

-$\ast$ As of June, 1996, tex comments between arguments within questions were causing some problems.
+The choices of \xxxquest are given in the question after that. - \dagger Well, certainly not the second and third.
+What the true restrictions are needs to be clarified. - As of June, 1996, tex comments within questions were causing some problems.